 Howard Steamboat Museum

 A must-see for fans of history and architecture, the 22-room mansion was built in the late 19th century for the Howard family, who made their name and fortune by building steamboats.
 Interior woodwork and décor were constructed by the shipyard’s master craftsmen.
-The museum’s newest exhibit, “A Gilded Age,” highlights clothing of the late 19th and 20th centuries.
+The museum’s exhibit, “A Gilded Age,” highlights clothing of the late 19th and 20th centuries.

 Culbertson Mansion State Historic Site